kitajchuk/PageController/README.md

 PageController
 ==============

-> Asynchronous webpage transitioning with pushstate management.
+> Lightweight, async web app management with routing and history.